 Fun books to read:

-Atul Gawande’s Books – His books cover more on problems relating to healthcare as well as practice of medicine and surgery today, and some resolutions to address those issues
+Atul Gawande’s Books: His books cover problems relating to health care as well as the practice of medicine and surgery today, and some resolutions to address those issues.

-A look into what life is like as a intern which will give you a good view of the different challenges faced
+A look into what life is like as an intern, which will give you a good view of the challenges faced.

-About a little girl from Laos with severe epilepsy living in California and the book takes you through their struggles and highlights the importance of cultural understanding and appreciation of diversity
+About a little girl from Laos with severe epilepsy living in California.
+The book takes you through their struggles and highlights the importance of cultural understanding and appreciation of diversity.

 Everything I Learned in Medical School by Dr. Sujay Kansagra

-The best thing about practice tests is the REVIEW afterwards!
+The best thing about practice tests is reviewing them afterward!